 A Powerful Tool to Safely and Productively Manage Slope Stability Risks

-Powerful and user-friendly, the IBIS Guardian software manages slope stability risks in both geo-hazard assessment and open pit mining operations.
-IBIS Guardian enables fast interpretation and therefore fast reaction time to vital real-time information delivered by the IBIS radar systems.
+Powerful and user-friendly, the Guardian software manages slope stability risks in both geo-hazard assessment and open pit mining operations.
+Guardian enables fast interpretation and therefore fast reaction time to vital real-time information delivered by the IBIS radar systems.

 Reliable data with flexible alerts in real-time

 Highly accurate displacement data is provided to monitoring specialists in real-time using the most advanced Automatic Atmospheric Correction algorithm.

 Guardian offers alert messaging options and comprehensive geotechnical analysis tools.
 Monitoring specialists are immediately alerted in the event of slope displacement by means of various instant messaging options such as email, SMS or pop-up alerts.